Leptogenesis in supersymmetry with one $L$ violating coupling: Low Scale Leptogenesis in MSSM

 We consider the neutralino mass matrix above electroweak symmetry breaking scale where the leptonic asymmetry is expected to be converted to baryonic asymmetry in presence of sphalerons as discussed later.
 The mass matrix is given by

 where $\mu$ is the Higgsino mass parameter and $M_1$ and $M_2$ are the $U(1)$ and $SU(2)$ gaugino mass parameters respectively.
-To avoid next to lightest neutralino decaying dominantly to higgs and lightest neutralino we have considered $|\mu| >> (|M_1|,|M_2|) $.
-Also we have chosen $|M_1| > |M_2|$ in our work as otherwise for $|M_1| < |M_2|$ there would be significant annihilation of the next to lightest neutralino to $W^+ W^-$ resulting in reduction of its number density.
-Then it will be hard to get enough leptonic asymmetry from its decay.
 One may note that there are no gaugino-Higgsino mixing in the above mass matrix as that occurs due to electroweak symmetry breaking when Higgs scalar is replaced by its vacuum expectation value in Higgs-gaugino-Higgsino interaction.
+We have considered $|\mu| > (|M_1|,|M_2|) $ as otherwise next to lightest neutralino would decay dominantly to higgs and lightest neutralino.
+Then it will be hard to get enough leptonic asymmetry from its $L$ violating decay modes.
+Also we consider $|M_1| > |M_2|$ in our work as otherwise for $|M_1| < |M_2|$ there would be annihilation of the next to lightest neutralino to $W^+ W^-$.
 The dominant decay channel for $\chi^0_{3,4}$ corresponds to decaying to lightest higgs and other lighter neutralinos and as such the leptonic asymmetry generated by these are expected to be negligible.
-Furthermore, any asymmetry generated by these or generated at high scale by the $L$ violating decay of heavy particles will be washed out by the asymmetry generated at low scale by the decay of lighter neutralino which do not decay to Higgs scalar because of the above structure of neutralino mass matrix. $\chi^0_{2}$ being the lightest neutralino for above mass matrix, has no $L$ conserving decay mode and has only $L$ (in our case) and/or $B$ violating decay modes.
-So according to our earlier discussion, the next to lightest neutralino $\chi^0_{1}$ with both $L$ conserving and $L$ violating decay modes, turns out to be the only suitable neutralino for creating sufficient asymmetry.
+Furthermore, any asymmetry generated by these or generated at high scale by the $L$ violating decay of heavy particles will be washed out by the asymmetry generated at low scale by the decay of lighter neutralino.
+The lighter two neutralinos do not decay to Higgs scalar because of the above structure of neutralino mass matrix. $\chi^0_{2}$ being the lightest neutralino for above mass matrix, has no $L$ conserving decay mode and has only $L$ violating decay modes.
+So according to our earlier discussion, the next to lightest neutralino $\chi^0_{1}$ with both $L$ conserving and $L$ violating decay modes, turns out to be the only suitable neutralino for creating sufficient asymmetry with one $L$ violating coupling.